Bill Wirtz: Blackhawks ownership

+1970-71 photo of Wirtz (center) with Bobby Hull and Stan Mikita.

 Bill Wirtz was the team president of the Blackhawks for 41 years and served as chairman of the Board of Governors of the NHL for 18 years, helping to merge the NHL and the World Hockey Association during the 1970s.

 As owner of the Blackhawks, Wirtz had a reputation for stubbornness and frugality, earning the nickname "Dollar" Bill.
 He was vilified by Blackhawks fans for forbidding home games to be televised unless they were picked up by national broadcasters, which only happened when the Blackhawks made the playoffs.
 As Wirtz explained it, broadcasting regular-season home games was unfair to season-ticket holders.
 For a short time during the 1991–92 and 1992–93 seasons, Wirtz introduced Hawkvision (pay television that operated in conjunction with Chicago's local SportsChannel outfit).
 It cost $29.95 per month and broadcast Blackhawks home games.

 Wirtz was blamed for allowing Bobby Hull to leave the Blackhawks and the NHL for the World Hockey Association (although his father, Arthur Wirtz, was actually responsible for the decision).
 Wirtz was further blamed for the loss of both Dominik Hašek and Ed Belfour, for trading Denis Savard in 1990, for the trade of Chris Chelios to the Detroit Red Wings (actually Chelios told general manager Bob Murray to trade him-Detroit was the most interested team), for the trading of Jeremy Roenick, and the 1967 trade of Phil Esposito.
 Wirtz was also criticized for the Blackhawks' Stanley Cup drought, which was the third longest in NHL history and the longest in team history.
 Under the ownership of Wirtz, the Chicago Blackhawks were named by ESPN in 2004 as the worst franchise in sports.
 In 2002, ESPN ranked Wirtz as the third greediest owner in all of sports.

 In spite of his vocal critics, Wirtz was inducted into the Hockey Hall of Fame in 1976 and the United States Hockey Hall of Fame in 1985.
 He was considered by many (including former Blackhawks general manager, Dale Tallon; retired hockey star Stan Mikita, and former Blackhawk Martin Lapointe) to be a generous and fiercely loyal man.
 In 1993, he established Blackhawk Charities which has donated millions of dollars to the Boys and Girls Clubs and the Amateur Hockey Association of Illinois, among other groups.

 Wirtz was on the Olympic Committees for both the 1980 and 1984 Winter Olympics.